GrahamDeprecated/Laravel-CloudFlare-API/README.md

 * PHP 5.3.3+, 5.4+ or PHP 5.5+ is required.
 * You will need [Laravel 4](http://laravel.com) because this package is designed for it.
-* You will need [Composer](https://getcomposer.org) installed to load the dependencies of Laravel CloudFlare-API.
+* You will need [Composer](https://getcomposer.org) installed to load the dependencies of Laravel CloudFlare API.

 ## Installation